dosco/graphjin/website/posts/1-start.md

 GraphJin simplifies this by allowing you to write a simple GraphQL query that defines the data you need.
 GraphJin will then automatically generate the necessary SQL code to retrieve and combine the data in a JSON result.

+GraphJin requires almost no configuration it does automatic disovery of your database schema and relationships and can instantly start converting (compiling) your GraphQL into an efficient SQL query.

+## Why GraphQL?

+Traditionally you might think of GraphQL as something you use in a client app but we think thats not a great idea for most folks as it adds unnecessary complexity and bloat on the client.
+Instead we treat GraphQL as a simple and easy language to define the data your need and its structure.
+And GraphJin does the work of writing the most efficient SQL to fetch that data for you.

 The following GraphQL query fetches a list of products, their owners, and other category information, including a cursor for retrieving more products.

 <mark>GraphJin will auto discover your database and learn all about it.
 It will figure out tables, relationships between tables `Foreign Keys`, functions, etc.</mark>